spatha0011/spatha_vsd-hdp/Day1/README.md

 It mimics input signals and observes the response to verify design correctness.

-Note: The testbench does not have primary inputs or outputs.
+<strong>Note:</strong> The testbench does not have primary inputs or outputs.

 ### How the Simulator Works
 The simulator continuously checks for changes in input signals.